 Property Owner Exempt From Civil and Criminally Liability

-A person who allows a person, who is legally allowed to possess a firearm, to bring the firearm onto the owner’s property is not civilly or criminally liable for any damage or harm resulting from the discharge of the firearm while on the owner’s property as described in 53-5a-103.
+A person who allows an individual, who is legally allowed to possess a firearm, to bring the firearm onto the owner’s property is not civilly or criminally liable for any damage or harm resulting from the discharge of the firearm while on the owner’s property as described in 53-5a-103.